 - Water and energy are both inputs and outputs from agricultural production, and food and energy systems compete for land, water, and other natural resources.

-- Food and energy production impact water demand and supply, which are both subject to ecological realities and social preferences.
+- Food and energy production impact water demand and supply, which are both subject to ecological limits and social preferences.

 - Water and agricultural products are inputs into energy production, and also demand energy for utilization.